slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

     ffmpeg -i <input> -c:v libx264 -b:v 1M <output>

-<span class="error">Do not use this mode!</span> The x264 developer himself [says you should never use it](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006934.html).
+<span class="error">Avoid using this mode!</span> One of the main x264 developers himself [says you should never use it](https://mailman.videolan.org/pipermail/x264-devel/2010-February/006934.html).
 Why?
 As the encoder doesn't know exactly what's ahead in time, it will have to guess how to reach that bitrate.
 This means that the rate itself will vary, especially at the beginning of the clip, and at some point reach the target.
+Especially for HAS-type streaming, this leads to huge quality variations within short segments.

 This is *not* a constant bitrate mode!
 While ABR is technically a VBR mode, it's not much better than specifying a constant bitrate, in that it doesn't reliably deliver good quality.